• Skip to primary navigation

 #6 Finished

 The coffee is finished.
-No need to add water as this is not a concentrate.
-You can pour it in a glass or just drink straight from the bottle.
+There is no need to add water, as this is not a concentrate.
+You can pour it into a glass or drink it from the bottle.
 Cold brew coffee doesn’t get much easier than this.

 Troubleshooting

-If you discover that the coffee is too weak there are a few strategies you can try.
-You can extend the brew time, grind a little finer or gently rock the brewer a few times during the brewing process.
-If you do rock the brewer, make sure you wipe the lid clean before securing the bottom lid.
+If you discover that the coffee is too weak, you can try a few strategies.
+You can extend the brew time, grind a little finer, or gently rock the brewer a few times during the brewing process.
+If you rock the brewer, wipe the lid clean before securing the bottom lid.

 No More Leaks